Frequently Updated Park News

 Rita Fox is our woodland restoration manager.
 Volunteer to work with her team, which often meets on Friday and Saturday mornings, starting at 9 am.

-We need certified volunteers to chainsaw brush and trees for removal, and other hands are needed to pile the cuttings.
+We need certified volunteers to chainsaw brush and trees for removal.
 This is done from late summer until we get at least an inch of snow on the ground to burn the piles.

 We prepare for the Controlled burn in the spring, and follow up with seeding in areas that don't need lots of spraying for invasives.
 We have also created piles to the South of the burn unit until spraying time arrives.
 We do apply chemicals using Backpack Sprayers (Garlon mixed with a little Escort is our usual formula).
 We are investigating an Organic Spray for possible use.
 We hand pull some invasives like garlic mustard and cut hedge parsley and yellow clover.
 Mike is our guide for spray applications as he knows about prairie plants (has his own prairie at his residence) and Savanna needs.